sendbird/sendbird-javascript-samples/README.md

 ## Support and Issues

 Check out the [UIKit for React docs](https://sendbird.com/docs/uikit/v1/javascript/getting-started/about-uikit).
-If you need any help in resolving any issues or have questions, visit [our community](https://community.sendbird.com).
+If you need any help in resolving any issues or have questions, visit [our community forums](https://community.sendbird.com).